SpaceNetChallenge/utilities/README.md

 ## Dependencies
-All dependencies can be found in [requirements.txt](./python/requirements.txt)
+All dependencies can be found in the docker file [Dockerfile](./docker/standalone/gpu/Dockerfile)

 ## License
 See [LICENSE](./LICENSE).